MicrosoftDocs/memdocs/sccm/protect/deploy-use/windows-defender-advanced-threat-protection.md

 ms.topic: article
 ms.assetid: a5fc033e-828e-4e45-9097-bbbd0697ebdf
 caps.latest.revision: 5
+author: NathBarn
+ms.author: nathbarn
-author: NathBarnms.author: nathbarnmanager: angrobe
+manager: angrobe
 ---
-# Windows Defender Advanced Threat Protection*Applies to: System Center Configuration Manager (Current Branch)*
+# Windows Defender Advanced Threat Protection

+*Applies to: System Center Configuration Manager (Current Branch)*

-Starting with version 1606 of Configuration Manager (current branch), Endpoint Protection can help manage and monitor Windows Defender Advanced Threat Protection (ATP.
-Windows Defender ATP is a new service that will help enterprises to detect, investigate, and respond to advanced attacks on their networks.
-Learn more about [Windows Defender ATP](http://aka.ms/technet-wdatp).
-Configuration Manager policies can help you onboard and monitor managed Windows 10, version 1607 (build 14328) or later.
+Starting with version 1606 of Configuration Manager (current branch), Endpoint Protection can help manage and monitor [Windows Defender Advanced Threat Protection (ATP)](http://aka.ms/technet-wdatp).
+Windows Defender ATP helps enterprises detect, investigate, and respond to advanced attacks on their networks.
+Configuration Manager or Microsoft Intune policies can help you onboard and monitor managed Windows 10, version 1607 (build 14328) or later.

-Windows Defender ATP is a service in the [Windows Security Center](https://securitycenter.windows.com).
+Windows Defender ATP is a service in the [Windows Defender Security Center](https://securitycenter.windows.com).
 By adding and deploying a client onboarding configuration file, Configuration Manager can monitor deployment status and Windows Defender ATP agent health.
-Windows Defender ATP is only supported on PCs running the Configuration Manager client.
-On-premises mobile device management and Intune hybrid MDM-managed computers are not supported.
+Windows Defender ATP is supported on PCs running the Configuration Manager client or managed by Microsoft Intune, but Intune hybrid MDM-managed computers are not supported.

  **Prerequisites**

 -   Subscription to the Windows Defender Advanced Threat Protection online service
 -   Clients computers running Windows 10, version 1607 and later
--   Clients computers running the Configuration Manager 1610 version or later client agent
+-   Clients computers running the Configuration Manager 1610 version or later client agent or managed by Microsoft Intune

 ## How to create an onboarding configuration file